Gadz00ks77/nestshredder/readme.md

 - Names the parquet files based on the path of the nested data
 - Adds some id columns for relational integrity from source objects
 - Shred functions accept a batch identifier for output metadata.
+- Supports standard path or file-like inputs of Pandas for read_json / read_parquet methods.

 ## Doesn't Feature(s)